← Back to ResourcesBreed Selection Guide

 Want lower IVDD/spinal risk and accept worse BOAS, hip dysplasia, and shorter life → English Bulldog.
 Want fewer total medical issues and accept the 20% IVDD risk → Frenchie.
 Both share severe heat intolerance and need Calgary climate management.

 For most Calgary households, adoption is the path that makes either breed financially sane.
-Both breeds need pet insurance, both need air conditioning, both need vet plans for known surgeries.
-Adopting an adult dog also means you skip the most expensive phase: puppy vaccinations, spay/neuter, initial BOAS workup, and the first round of dental.
+Both breeds need pet insurance, both need air conditioning, and both need vet plans for known surgeries.
+Adopting an adult also lets you skip the most expensive phase: puppy vaccinations, spay/neuter, initial BOAS workup, and the first round of dental.

 What Both Breeds Share (Non-Negotiable)

-- Brachycephalic syndrome risk.
-Both breeds have flat faces, both struggle with breathing, both may need BOAS surgery ($4,000 to $12,000).
-About 50% of Frenchies and 60 to 70% of English Bulldogs are affected.
+• Brachycephalic syndrome risk.
+Both breeds have flat faces, both struggle with breathing, and both may need BOAS surgery ($4,000 to $12,000).
+The AVMA position on brachycephalic dogs covers the airway anatomy in detail.

-- Severe heat intolerance.
-Heat stroke kills brachycephalic dogs in 10 to 20 minutes.
-Calgary summer days above 22C are dangerous; never leave either breed in a car or on hot pavement.
+• Severe heat intolerance.
+Heat stroke can kill brachycephalic dogs within minutes on a hot day.
+Calgary summer afternoons above 22°C are dangerous, and pavement temperatures often run much hotter.
+Never leave either breed in a car or on hot pavement.

-- Pet insurance before symptoms appear.
-Both breeds will likely have a $5K to $15K surgery during their lifetime.
+• Pet insurance before symptoms appear.
+Both breeds are likely to need a $5K to $15K surgery during their lifetime.
 Insurance bought after a diagnosis excludes the diagnosed condition.

 Frequently Asked Questions